archaicmuse/TRANH201-5/README.md

       * Matplotlib : http://sourceforge.net/projects/matplotlib/files/matplotlib/

-      * PySerial does not have an executable file compatible with a newer version of Python (as from 14/12/2015).
+      * PySerial does not have an executable file compatible with a newer version of Python (as from Python 3).
 - Debian

  `sudo apt-get install python3-matplotlib python3-pyserial python3-numpy`